 Yosemite National Park is the ultimate outdoor playground.
 From hiking to climbing, camping, and waterfalls chasing, Yosemite pleases every adventure seeker.

 Chasing Waterfalls in Yosemite National Park

 Finally crossing chasing waterfalls in Yosemite National Park off my travel bucket list!
 After years of dreaming and thinking about this place, we decided to drive to the park on a weekend.
-No further arrangements, no advance booking, no thorough research and preparation – just a few days of road-tripping to hunt for the famous Yosemite’s waterfalls.
+No further arrangements – just a few days of road-tripping to hunt for the famous Yosemite’s waterfalls.
 The rest was a journey in making!

 Welcome to Yosemite National Park

-We entered Yosemite Falls as our ending destination on Google Map and arrived at the park late morning.
-As we drove on winding, gradually ascending road, astounding landscapes undoubtedly indicated that this was the right place.
-On the right, sheer mountains almost completely covered with abundantly growing trees towered over the road.
+We reached the park late in the morning.
+As we drove down winding, gradually ascending road, astounding landscapes undoubtedly indicated that this was the right place.
+On the right, sheer mountains, almost completely covered with abundantly growing trees, towered over the road.
 Bubbling river with morning sun glitter reflected in its crystal-clear waters accompanied us on the left.
 Yes, this was Yosemite, a place famous for its natural beauty, hiking trails, and stunning waterfalls.

-Another half hour passed before we reached entrance gate with a few employees, relentlessly accepting payments and giving guiding instructions to new and returning visitors.
+Another half hour passed before we reached entrance gate where a few employees were relentlessly accepting payments and giving instructions to new and returning visitors.
 As soon as we parted with our $35 and drove through a small tunnel-like entrance, our excitement knew no bounds.
 We were ready for the extraordinary views and dazzling Yosemite’s waterfalls.